Hans Asperger

-Johann Friedrich Karl Asperger (/ˈæspɜːrgər/, /de/; 18 February 1906 – 21 October 1980) was an Austrian physician.
-Noted for his early studies on atypical neurology, specifically in children, he is the namesake of the former autism spectrum disorder, Asperger syndrome.
+Johann Friedrich Karl Asperger (/ˈæspɜːrgər/; /de/; 18 February 1906 – 21 October 1980) was an Austrian physician.
+He studied atypical neurology, specifically in children, and is the namesake of Asperger syndrome.
 He wrote more than 300 publications on psychological disorders that posthumously acquired international renown in the 1980s.
-His diagnosis of autism, which he termed "autistic psychopathy", garnered controversy.

-Further controversy arose in the late 2010s over allegations that Asperger referred children to the Am Spiegelgrund children's clinic in Vienna during the Nazi period.
-The clinic was responsible for murdering hundreds of disabled children deemed to be "unworthy of life" as part of the Third Reich's child euthanasia programs (as part of the T4 Programme), although the extent of Asperger's knowledge of this fact and his intentions in referring patients to the clinic remain yet to be ascertained.
+In the late 2010s he was accused of referring children to the Am Spiegelgrund children's clinic in Vienna during the Nazi period.
+The clinic was responsible for murdering hundreds of disabled children deemed to be "unworthy of life" as part of the Third Reich's child euthanasia programs (as part of the T4 Programme).

+However, subsequent peer-reviewed studies have concluded that, although it is not possible to determine with certainty what Asperger knew about the infant euthanasia program, he was not directly involved in it, did not violate professional medical ethics and the fatal decisions that led to the deaths of some of his patients were made by other physicians.
+Historical records indicate that Asperger did not report any children to the Berlin health authorities, despite being legally obliged to do so at the time.

 Biography

 Hans Asperger was born in Neustiftgasse in the 7th district of Vienna, Austria, on 18 February 1906, and was raised on a farm in Hausbrunn not far from the city.
 He was the eldest of three sons; his younger brother died shortly after birth.
 As a youth, he joined the Wandering Scholars of the Bund Neuland (in the group of Fahrende Scholaren, which organized outdoor activities such as hiking and mountaineering).
 "Founded in 1921, the Austria-based Bund was a split-off from the Christian-German Student Union (CDSB) but stressed its affinities with the German Youth Movement (...) which Asperger cited in 1974 as a guiding principle in his life."
 He later stated that "[he] was moulded by the spirit of the German youth movement, which was one of the noblest blossoms of the German spirit."
 This movement maintained close links with the Hitler Youth from the 1930s onwards.

 Hans Asperger was described as "cold and distant".
 He collected over 10,000 books in his personal library during his lifetime.
 He attributed his "progressive spiritual maturity" to his reading.
 His former colleagues at the pediatric clinic in Vienna testified that he often quoted classical authors, poets or the Bible.

 According to his daughter Maria Asperger-Felder, the two events that most affected Hans Asperger between 1931 and 1945 were, on the one hand, the development of curative education (Heilpädagogik), and on the other hand, the confrontation with the ideology of National Socialism.